Ciallo-Ani/mm-cs2-scrim/README.md

 Copy the content of the file https://github.com/marqdevx/mm-cs2-scrim/blob/main/gamedata/cs2fixes.games.txt onto your `addons\cs2scrim\gamedata\cs2fixes.games.txt`

 # Addon information
-This plugin adds the minimum requirements for competitive teams that need a more handy way of managing a few commands from the server side, like config management or replay recording.
+This plugin adds the minimum requirements for competitive teams that need a more handy way of managing a few commands from the server side, like config management or replay recording..

 ## Available Commands